jtirila/CarND-Extended-Kalman-Filter-Project/README.md

 ## Some Notes Concerning My Solution

 I have not changed the template code layout that much.
+Just implemented the TODOs.

-I made some changes, however.
+I did make some changes, however, as summarized below.

  * I removed some member variable matrices from the `FusionEKF` class.
 In my opinion, these are conceptually rather members of the `KalmanFilter` class and the ones used to initialise the `KalmanFilter` (`kf`)instance can just